-• Osteopathic Principles and Practice (OPP)
+- Osteopathic Principles and Practice (OPP) - Colloguy in Medical Education

 These clinical experiences reinforce and build upon the foundational biomedical science concepts taught in the first two years of medical school.
-Each of these clerkships will include a one-week on-ramp/offramp followed by a four-week clinical rotation.
+Each of these clerkships will include a one-week on-ramp/off-ramp followed by a four-week clinical rotation.
 The on-ramp/off-ramp will provide time for didactic learning and other practical learning experiences, in-person (where possible) and virtually, to prepare students to excel in their respective rotations.
 This week will also provide time for Comprehensive Osteopathic Medical Achievement Test (COMAT) testing and remediation where necessary.